The most beautiful film music to play on the piano

 His most famous compositions are "Kiss the Rain" and "River Flows in You", a piece included in the soundtrack of the film Twilight.
 Light and airy, it is perfectly at home within our selection of the most beautiful film music.

 "River Flows in You" is often confused with "Bella's Lullaby", another well-known piano piece for the soundtrack of Twilight written by the composer Carter Burwell.
-However, both pieces do feature on the album.
+However, both pieces do a feature on the album.

 The gentle, tender dreaminess towards which "River Flows in You" takes us is a lovely successful metaphor of the love story between Bella and Edward.
 Sometimes peaceful, sometimes tumultuous, but always passionate!